ibexa/documentation-developer/docs/guide/clustering_aws_s3.md

 ## Migrate your existing binary data to S3

-You can [migrate existing binary data](../guide/clustering.md#migrating-to-a-cluster-setup) to S3 using the `php bin/console ezplatform:io:migrate-files` command which was added in [EZP-25946](https://jira.ez.no/browse/EZP-25946).
+You can [migrate existing binary data](../guide/clustering.md#migrating-to-a-cluster-setup) to S3 using the `php bin/console ibexa:io:migrate-files` command which was added in [EZP-25946](https://jira.ez.no/browse/EZP-25946).